cfengine/documentation/reference/promise-types/packages.markdown

 #### package_installed_regex

-**Description**: Regular expression which matches packages that are already installed
+**Description:** Regular expression which matches packages that are already installed

 This regular expression must match complete lines in the output of the